avfs/avfs/readme.md

 ### Multiple users creating simultaneously directories
-The example below demonstrates the concurrent creation of subdirectories under a root directory by several users in different goroutines (works only with MemFs) :
+The example below demonstrates the concurrent creation of subdirectories under a root directory by several users in different goroutines (works only with MemFS) :

 ```go
 package main